SUSAN JONES, Apiculture Specialist

 As the bees work to pollinate, they will also collect nectar – the wonderful reward for their pollination services.
 A well-managed honey bee colony can easily produce a surplus of between 30 to 60 pounds of honey per year.
 Multiplied by 20 colonies, that could easily be 1,200 pounds of honey each year!

-Club Apis
+Club APIS

 Club APIS was established in 2024 to support students and members of the community interested in learning more about our valued pollinators and honey bees.
 Each monthly meeting will feature a guest speaker or a fieldwork activity.